Good Earth Farm | ![]() |

 Container

-Lastly, we have Tidy Treats, a dwarf
+Lastly, we have Tiny Tim, a determinate

-Tidy Treats in a half- bushel basket, along with some herbs, as part of a Pizza
+are also offering Tiny Tim in a half- bushel basket, along with some herbs, as

 Cluster tomatoes